YubCh/Time/README.md

 # Time
 Small Web-project:
-should show the time of few countries.
+should show the current time of Germany and Korea.